Last Updated: December 11, 2019 Shashank Yadav

 The Kashmir region of the state has always attracted tourists due to its climate and breathtaking locales.
 The natural beauty is just mesmerizing.
 To attract more tourists, Kashmir organizes Winter Carnival every January.
 People come here to attend this fest and enjoy their time by indulging into skiing, listening to music and several other activities.
 Make sure to mark this festival in your winter festival guide so that you don’t miss this when the next time you plan a trip to India.

 Konark Dance and Music festival is a very popular festival held in Odisha.
 It is one of the biggest February Festivals of dance.
 It is held in the backdrop of Sun temple in Konark.
-Being a 5 day dance festival it is celebrated from 19th-23rd February every year.
+Being a 5 day dance festival it is celebrated in February every year.
 It is known to be one of the biggest dance festivals in India.
 The architectural wonders to be watched during this time are the exquisite ‘Salamander’ or the ‘dancing hall’ of this shrine.

 Another cultural fair, but this time it is in the largest state of India.
 Yes!
 Rajasthan.
 The state is known to a lot of people for its historical monuments, forts, fascinating wildlife and the glowing sand.
 Apart from this, Rajasthan is also known for its Nagaur Fair.
-Tourists come here to see all those monuments, but those who visit here on 22nd February, get to watch the heartwarming Nagaur fair.
+Tourists come here to see all those monuments, but those who visit here on 13th January to 02nd February, get to watch the heartwarming Nagaur fair.
 The cattle, including the camels, cows, goats, sheep, are decorated beautifully by their owners.
 The owners themselves wear colorful attires on this day.
 During this festival people enjoy games like, tug of war, horse races, handcraft exhibitions and much more.

 If you are planning to go out with your family this New Year, then just think about Diu.
-From 1 December to 15 February, spanning across 3 months, Festa De Diu is an eventful festival to attend.
+From 01 December to 15 February, spanning across 3 months, Festa De Diu is an eventful festival to attend.
 Music, party, dance, enjoyment, you can find everything here.
 Even if you are thinking to make your valentine week special this time, take your beloved to this fest.

 Tamladu, is an ancient festival, which is celebrated in Itanagar.
 To make it a magnificent celebration, tribes here invite people to join them on 15th February.
 They celebrate this occasion on this date every month.
 People here are very much dependent on the agriculture and harvest.
 This makes them worship nature.
 People here believe that nature is also a form of god, who gives them a livelihood.
 This festival is devoted to nature and people worship their Nature God and thank him for everything.